gs1/healthcare-gmn-helpers/README.md

 a utility that is appropriate for use by sysadmins with only basic scripting experience.

-The examples illustrate how to create and validate the check characters for a healthcare GMN, whether data is statically coded, supplied interactively or processed by consuming each line of a file.
+The examples illustrate how to create and validate the check character pair for a healthcare GMN, whether data is statically coded, supplied interactively or processed by consuming each line of a file.